-The location of the output folder(s) for the temporary output files is free to choose.
-It is logical to define the output folder(s) on a hard disk with enough space available (often drive $D:\$ on a FlexRip).
+The location of the output folder(s) for the temporary output files is free to be chosen.
+It is logical to define the output folder(s) on a hard disk with enough space available (often drive D:\ on a FlexRip).